Alexander J. Cohen

 Film & Media

 6224 Dwinelle Hall

 Berkeley, CA 94720

 Alexander Cohen received his A.B. in Biology from Brown University in 1981, and his Ph.D. in Comparative Literature from the State University of New York at Buffalo in 1989.
 He joined the faculty at UC Berkeley in 1990, and has taught courses on the philosophy and rhetoric of science, and the critical theory of technology.
 His courses explore the impact of the Internet, computers and media technology on cinema, cultural expression, and society.
 His interests include digital cinema, the future of cinema, new media, science fiction and critical theory.
 He has taught auteur courses on Hayao Miyazaki, Stanley Kubrick and Steven Spielberg.
 His article “Cinema in the Age of RWX Culture.” explores the impact of digitization and Internet-enabled distribution on cinema in our current ‘read-write-execute’ Culture enabled by the Internet.
 It was published in The Twenty-First-Century Media Industry: Economic and Managerial Implications in the Age of New Media, ed.
 J.H.
 Hendricks, ©2010.

 Hear Alex Cohen speak about the Matrix on wbur.org: onpointradio.org

-Presently: running Undergroundfilm.org a non-profit whose mission is to advance independent cinema by implementing fundamental elements of the filmmaking process on the Internet — from conception, through production, to digital distribution and exhibition.
+Previously: Executive Director of Undergroundfilm.org a non-profit whose mission was to advance independent cinema by implementing fundamental elements of the filmmaking process on the Internet — from conception, through production, to digital distribution and exhibition.